Our latest ruminations concern David Livingstone.

 The result: No embracing of Henry Morton Stanley and one of history’s most poignant moments will be lost with no chance of any search parties managing to ever resurrect it.

-The History Maintenance Commission are already evaluating the consequences of such an event no longer occurring and if those results prove dire they are assessing the means at their disposal to prevent history from being changed for the worst.
+We at The History Maintenance Commission are already evaluating the consequences of such an event no longer occurring and if those results prove dire they are assessing the means at their disposal to prevent history from being changed for the worst.

 Categories: David Livingstone